 - Pheromones have been used to calm, but tend to take days to take effect and have not stopped issues with nervous mothering.
 They are a help with loud noises and stress.
 We have used them with kennel remodeling to calm mothers and with thunder storms that scare dogs.
 They have been helpful in both these situations, but worth a try if moms are anxious over sounds in the environment.

-Most moms have little or no problems, but first time moms have many issues we can help with.
-Manage moms for prevention of issues with prenatal vitamins and identify puppies not doing well and take steps to correct the issue.
-First time moms can’t call their mom and ask if this baby is OK – you are that go to person.
-Use prenatal vitamins to ease mom into milking while monitoring babies for tummies that are full and having them warm is always a win for you and for the puppy!
+Most moms have little or no problems, but first-time moms have many issues we can help with.
+Manage moms for prevention of issues with prenatal vitamins, and identify puppies not doing well and take steps to correct the issue.
+First-time moms can’t call their mom and ask if this baby is OK – you are that go-to person.
+Use prenatal vitamins to ease mom into milking, and monitor babies for tummies that are full and warm.
+This is always a win for you and for the puppy!

 If you need help, call us at 1-800-786-4751.

 Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health